 Normally, the maximum number of years an athlete may remain at the Senior National Card (SR) status is five (5).
-Years carded at the SR injury, SR1, SR2 and when the athlete was still FIS junior age will not count toward this maximum.
+Years carded at the SR Health Related Circumstance, SR1, SR2 and when the athlete was still FIS junior age will not count toward this maximum.